 In a follow-up lab experiment, Gino and Pierce found that emissions inspectors’ empathy toward those who seemed more like them (owners of standard cars) and envy toward the wealthy (luxury-car owners) triggered the illegal favoritism.
 In a lab study, the researchers found further evidence that envy of others’ wealth triggers unethical behavior: The mere presence of a stack of money on an experimenter’s desk led participants to feel envious and cheat more frequently on a written task.

-Overall, this line of research suggests that cues of wealth and status (such as nice clothes or an expensive car) can backfire by prompting envious counterparts to try to cheat seemingly high-status individuals or to favor those who appear to be of more modest means.
-For more on how status concerns affect negotiators, see the sidebar on the next page.
+Overall, this line of research suggests that cues of wealth and status in a business negotiation (such as nice clothes or an expensive car) can backfire by prompting envious counterparts to try to cheat seemingly high-status individuals or to favor those who appear to be of more modest means.

 In the corporate world, employees often dress up or down to conform to their organization’s or industry’s implicit or explicit dress code: Think of bankers in well-tailored suits and dresses, or start-up workers in T-shirts and jeans.
 Such unofficial uniforms take hold for valid reasons.
 The designer labels of financiers suggest that they’re good at their jobs and that their prosperity will rub off on customers and clients.
 In the tech world, casual attire conveys creativity, youth, and a single-minded focus on innovation.